cf020031308/agentDoc/readme.md

     agentDoc -h
         help

+### About Default Doc

+agentDoc guesses the filename if not provided.

+When the managed folder is synced with Github Wiki, the default filename is 'home'.
+When the managed folder is a git repository, the default filename is 'readme'.

 ### About Search

-When searching, agentDoc looks at the filenames and contents to pick the only file with its name or content exactly or partially matching the pattern, then opens it with `vim` for editing.
+When searching, `agentDoc` looks at the filenames and contents to pick the only file with its name or content exactly or partially matching the pattern, then opens it with `vim` for editing.

-In every search phase if the result contains multiple files, agentDoc prints them and quit immediately.
+In every search phase if the result contains multiple files, `agentDoc` prints them and quit immediately.

 ## INSTALLATION

 Put or link agentDoc as a copy into the folder where you hope to manage documents.
-Then name the copy as the extension of the managed documents, such as md or txt.
-It can also be hidden by being named as .md, .txt, etc.
+Then name the copy as the extension of the managed documents, such as `md` or `txt`.
+It can also be hidden by being named as `.md`, `.txt`, etc.

-And It's recommended to link the copy into $path such as /usr/local/bin/agentDoc to make it convenient to use.
+And It's recommended to link the copy into `$path` such as `/usr/local/bin/agentDoc` to make it convenient to use.

 ### Installation Examples